magnhaug/maturity-model/README.md

 maturity-model
 ==============

-A Maturity Model for Continuous Delivery
+A Maturity Model for Distributed systems